sordina/learning-llvm/resources/markdown/X-04a-ADTs.md

 should_I_eat_something_bigger_than_my_own_head = MyFalse
 ~~~

-You can also add parameters to the data constructors:
+You can add parameters to the data constructors:

 ~~~{data-language=haskell data-filter=./resources/scripts/check.sh}
 data MyNullString = Nada | MyString String